arraydesign/causeres/UsingGHbranchingmodel.md

 # Using Git-branching model

-Using "release" as a metaphor for a current version of an article, I can say that release branches support preparation of a new article release: approving new features, editing for style, proof-reading, last-minute dotting of i’s and crossing t’s, and preparing meta-data for a release
+Using *release* as a metaphor for a current version of an article, I can say that release branches support preparation of a new article release: approving new features, editing for style, proof-reading, last-minute dotting of i’s and crossing t’s, and preparing meta-data for a release